fossil loop still_tom mcnamara0.jpg

 Tom McNamara's film awards and honors

-For over a decade, I’ve worked in journalism, video, TV, radio, museums, education, and parks—specializing in science visualization and communication.
-I’ve made videos, infographics, and written articles for Popular Science (where I was the Head of Video, Editorial & Branded for five years), PBS Digital Studios, PBS Nature, The Field Museum’s educational YouTube series The Brain Scoop, Science Friday, Brooklyn-based Pioneer Works Science Studios, Columbia Climate School, Wildlife Conservation Society, National Park Service, Museum of the Moving Image, The Guardian, Quanta Magazine, New-York Historical Society, History Detectives, PBS NewsHour, Wide Angle, Thrillist, and a bunch of other public media shows.
-Also, I’ve developed science media strategies for The California Academy of Science’s bioGraphic project, Pioneer Works, and Johns Hopkins University.
+For over a decade, I’ve worked in journalism, video, TV, radio, museums, education, and parks.
+I’ve made videos, infographics, and written articles for Popular Science (where I was the Head of Video, Editorial & Branded for five years), PBS Digital Studios, PBS Nature, The Field Museum’s educational YouTube series The Brain Scoop, Science Friday, Brooklyn-based Pioneer Works Science Studios, Columbia Climate School, Wildlife Conservation Society, National Park Service, the Dreyfus Foundation’s Chemistry Shorts project, Museum of the Moving Image, The Guardian, Quanta Magazine, New-York Historical Society, Thrillist, American Masters, History Detectives, PBS NewsHour, Wide Angle, and a bunch of other public media shows.
+Also, I’ve developed media strategies for Pioneer Works and Johns Hopkins University.
 My YouTube game plan for Popular Science resulted in the growth of 50,000 subscribers and millions of views.

 AWARDS & HONORS